-The FFM’s personality traits are: Agreeableness refers to sympathetic, compliant, cooperative, and trusting people.
-Individuals scoring high on agreeableness are adaptive, good at establishing cooperative relationships, and at creating supportive networks with others (Huang et al., 2014).
+Agreeableness is a quality of sympathetic, compliant, cooperative, and trusting people.
+Individuals scoring high on agreeableness are adaptive and skilled at establishing cooperative relationships and creating supportive networks with others (Huang et al., 2014).
 They exhibit prosocial behaviors and attitudes, as well as high levels of altruism and sympathy (Hamidullah et al., 2016).
-Agreeable people trust themselves the same way they trust others (McCrae & Costa, 2006).
-Moreover, agreeableness predicts task performance (Eshet & Harpaz, 2021; Monzani et al., 2015) and has a significant positive effect on task and contextual performance (I. Abdullah & Rashid, 2013; Eshet & Harpaz, 2021), as well as on Organizational Citizenship Behavior (Pletzer, 2021).
+Agreeable people trust themselves in the same way as they trust others (McCrae & Costa, 2006).
+Agreeableness predicts positive task performance (Eshet & Harpaz, 2021; Monzani et al., 2015), having a significantly positive effect on both task and contextual performance (Abdullah & Rashid, 2013; Eshet & Harpaz, 2021), as well as on “organizational citizenship behavior” (Pletzer, 2021).
 Based on the above, we hypothesize:

-H1: The higher the levels of Agreeableness the higher the levels of employees’ performance leading to outstanding performance.
+H1: The higher the levels of agreeableness, the higher the levels of an employee’s performance, leading to outstanding performance.

-Conscientiousness refers to an individual’s level of self-discipline, dutifulness, deliverability, responsibility, and goal achievement.
-Employees who score high on conscientiousness perceive themselves as well-organized, hard-working, and careful persons (Frieder et al., 2017).
-Scholarly research has shown that there is a relationship between civic duty, commitment to the public interest, and higher conscientiousness (Hamidullah et al., 2016).
+Conscientiousness refers to an individual’s level of self-discipline, dutifulness, commitment to delivery, responsibility, and goal achievement.
+Employees who score high on conscientiousness perceive themselves as well organized, hard working, and careful (Frieder et al., 2017).
+Scholarly research has shown that there is a relationship between a sense of civic duty and commitment to the public interest on the one hand, and a higher level of conscientiousness on the other (Hamidullah et al., 2016).
 In addition, studies suggest that conscientiousness and positive job performance are related (Oh & Berry, 2009; Ramdani et al., 2021).
-In this context, Wilmot & Ones (2019) have shown that conscientiousness is the most important personality trait predicting job performance.
+In this regard, Wilmot & Ones (2019) have shown that conscientiousness is the most important personality trait predicting job performance.
 Accordingly, we hypothesize:

-H2: The higher the levels of Conscientiousness the higher the levels of employees’ performance leading to outstanding performance.
+H2: The higher the levels of conscientiousness, the higher the levels of an employee’s performance, leading to outstanding performance.

-Openness to Experience.
-These are individuals who seek new kinds of experiences and pursuit of novelty in new environments.
+Openness to experience relates to individuals who seek new kinds of experiences and pursue novelty in new environments.
 They are culturally adaptive and do not restrict themselves to specific values (Costa & McCrae, 1992).
-That is the reason openness to experience fosters challenging appraisals leading to positive outcomes (Frieder et al., 2017).
-Studies have discussed the importance of this trait for predicting employee performance (I. Abdullah & Rashid, 2013).
-They could establish its positive relation to organizational citizenship behavior (Pletzer, 2021).
-Although scholars agree as to the latter’s positive outcomes, they disagree as to how this relation is established.
+This is the reason openness to experience fosters challenging appraisals that lead to positive outcomes (Frieder et al., 2017).
+Studies have discussed the importance of this trait for predicting employee performance (Abdullah & Rashid, 2013) and have established its positive correlation with positive organizational citizenship behavior (Pletzer, 2021), although they disagree on how this correlation comes about.
 Therefore, we hypothesize:

-H3: The higher the levels of Openness to experience the higher the levels of employees’ performance leading to outstanding performance.
+H3: The higher the levels of openness to experience, the higher the levels of an employee’s performance, leading to outstanding performance.

-Extraversion is the tendency to be sociable, assertive, and energetic.
-Extroverted employees are likely to take initiatives towards change and to effectively present their ideas in an approachable, communicative, and sympathetic manner.
-Due to their sociability, these tend to establish work relationships with a wide range of persons, thereby creating contact networks (Wihler, Meurs, Momm, et al., 2017).
-In addition, extroverted individuals welcome challenges and adapt to changes and stress (Frieder et al., 2017).
-Not all scholars agree as to how extraversion predicts excellence.
-Nonetheless, it has been shown that it predicts positive job performance outcomes.
-Some scholars hold that extraversion can also predict high levels of teamwork performance (Monzani et al., 2015), along with outstanding performance in leadership and managerial performance (Barrick & Mount, 1991).
-Others contend that extraversion is strongly related to public policy making (Hamidullah et al., 2016), and correlates positively with organizational citizenship behavior (Pletzer, 2021).
+“Extraversion” relates to individuals with a tendency to be sociable, assertive, and energetic.
+Extroverted employees are likely to initiate change and effectively present their ideas in an approachable, communicative, and sympathetic manner.
+Due to their sociability, they tend to establish working relationships with a wide range of people, thereby creating contact networks (Wihler et al., 2017).
+In addition, extroverted individuals welcome challenges and adapt to change and stress (Frieder et al., 2017).
+Not all scholars agree on how extraversion predicts excellence, but it has been shown that extraversion does predict positive job performance outcomes.
+Some scholars find that extraversion also predicts high levels of teamworking performance (Monzani et al., 2015), along with outstanding performance in leadership and managerial performance (Barrick & Mount, 1991).
+Others contend that extraversion is strongly related to public policy making (Hamidullah et al., 2016) and correlates positively with positive organizational citizenship behavior (Pletzer, 2021).
 Consequently, we hypothesize:

-H4: The higher the levels of Extraversion the higher the levels of employees’ performance leading to outstanding performance.
+H4: The higher the levels of “extraversion,” the higher the levels of employees’ performance leading to outstanding performance.